alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 You may need wallet names for other purposes -- for example, at AlterConf Berlin, you needed legal ID to get through reception.
 I don't have the exact wording, but I saw tweets from people: the signup was very explicit that this name was only used for checking ID, and wouldn't appear on badges.

-### Let people opt out from the attendee list (or don't provide one)
+### Don't put people's de

 I went to an academic conference last year, and was surprised when my welcome pack included a list of attendees -- names, email addresses, and affiliated institution.

 I don't mind giving out my email address, but I was never asked about it.
-Other people are less comfortable about handing out details, so make it easy to opt out from this list if you provide it -- or as many conferences do, don't have one.
+Other people are less comfortable about handing out details, so this list should really be opt in

+ so make it easy to opt out from this list if you provide it -- or as many conferences do, don't have one.

 ### Use coloured lanyards to let people opt out of photographs